UBC-MDS/quality_of_work_life-R/proposal.md

-be able to rapidly generate different visualizations for slices of the data - this is particularly useful if they are on a call with one of their employer clients who asks a specific question, like "what are the average well-being scores in JUST our Hong Kong offices?""
+be able to rapidly generate different visualizations for slices of the data - this is particularly useful if they are on a call with one of their employer clients who asks a specific question, like "what are the average well-being scores in JUST our Hong Kong offices?"

 In the medium to long term, this will also be able to be rolled out directly to BEI Vita's clients so that they can gain these insights directly on an ongoing basis.
-We will base our use case and project on the medium to long term goal of creating an employer facing dashboard, to answer the overarching question "How is the health of my employees, and in what ways can I support their health?""
+We will base our use case and project on the medium to long term goal of creating an employer facing dashboard, to answer the overarching question "How is the health of my employees, and in what ways can I support their health?"

 ### Description of the data